promptpirate-x/discord-id-bypass-tool/README.md

 </p>

 ---
+# UPDATE 3
+If you're having issues with your OBS camera not being recognised, or being recognised and getting pingged, use Discord in firefox while enabling "resistFingerprinting" https://support.mozilla.org/en-US/kb/resist-fingerprinting
+Working on a new overhauled version of the tool that also blinks, breathes and moves in a way to trick more advanced sensors, as well as a comfyUI workflow thay uses realtime Webcam Video2Video conversion with interpolation that lets you use any face (with a 1-2 second movement delay as a buffer) for a webcam output as a more permanent solution to all face recog systems.

+# UPDATE 2
+Discord "may" be adding blink tests now, so let me know if they are and ill map that with an update.
+Either way, Discord is rooted in the short/long term, time to bail.
+This will help anons who've been locked out if they need to find out where the server they were in is migrating to.
+Message me on X or Discord (womp) if they add in new requirements for the selfie-check, as I'll have no idea otherwise.
+If you find a better looking free model thats fully rigged, let me know and I'll update the repo

 # UPDATE 1
 https://age-verifier.kibty.town/
 These anons have a script you can use in the console editor to get a 100% pass rate, and if you're willing to fuck around in the console I honestly reccomend doing things this way atm.
 Out of several thousand people having no problem my tool and with the model I included, I have seen some people getting picked up as kids with that same model, which I only picked becuase it worked for me and my mates and was only a few mb .
 My tool with some extra features and an older model (when I find a good one) will still be good for all selfie verifier tests in a few days instead of just Discord, but if the console script above works 100% of the time, consider using it just in case.